Canada PR Points: Minimum Requirements & CRS Score Calculations for 2026

 Canada PR Points Table

-Below is the Canada express entry points table that is used to assess your eligibility for the express entry program.
-The minimum eligibility point is 67/100.
+Below is the Canada Express Entry points table that is used to assess your eligibility for economic immigration programs like Express Entry program.

 Factors |